Self-hosted Landscape is the standalone edition of Landscape that you can install on premises, or in a public cloud.

 - Manual installation: for when you don’t have a suitable Juju environment but need a scalable deployment.

-The machine(s) running as the application server will need the following network access:
+The machine(s) running as the application server will also need the following external network access:

 - https access to